Birding Guide to Pt. Pelee, Windsor and Essex County

 This is one of the premiere areas for viewing marsh life in Essex County.
 The 850 acre marsh is located on County Road #20 at the extreme eastern shore of Essex County on Lake Erie.
 An information centre and five km. of walking trails are located at the northwest corner of the marsh.
 Bald Eagles are residents and rarities such as Yellow-headed Blackbird, Willet, Marbled Godwit, Eurasian Wigeon, Glossy Ibis and Western Kingbird are often reported here.
 Many species of herons, ducks, gulls, shorebirds, swallows, egrets, terns, rails and songbirds are easily found along the roads bordering the marsh.
 King Rails have nested in the area.
 Sandhill Cranes have been noted in migration.
 Fields near the parking lot often have Eastern Meadowlarks and Bobolinks in May.
 Wooded patches near the perimeter roads can sometimes have pockets of passerines which may include rare warblers and vireos.
 Dead standing trees support large numbers of Double-crested Cormorants.
 This site can provide excellent birding both spring and fall.

-A 87 acre shorebird wetland was created in 2003.
+A 87 acre shorebird wetland was created in 2003 and a large viewing shelter was added in 2013.
 It is managed specifically to provide shorebird and waterfowl habitat during the spring migration.
 In the spring of 2005, thirty species of shorebirds were recorded here.

 Kopegaron Woods Conservation Area

 Holiday Beach Conservation Area.
 This park is located on the North shore of Lake Erie on County Road #50, approximately six miles southeast of Amherstburg and 20 miles south of Windsor.
 Holiday Beach is one of the best places in North America to observe large concentrations of migrating raptors between mid September and late November.
-The 35-foot Hawk Tower, overlooking the 2,000 acre Big Creek Marsh, provides an excellent view of raptors and other migrants as they move along the lakeshore.
+The 35-foot Hawk Tower, overlooking the 2,000 acre Big Creek Marsh, provides an excellent view of raptors and other dirunal migrants as they move along the lakeshore.
 All of the eastern accipiters, falcons and buteos occur in good numbers.
 Bald Eagles, Double-crested Cormorants and Great Egrets nest locally and Golden Eagles are regularly seen in migration.
 Among the species of raptors which have been recorded at this site, seasonal totals for Broad-winged Hawks always number in the tens of thousands.
 Daily totals up to 96,000 hawks, 600 hummingbirds, 250,000 Blue Jays, 4,500 American Goldfinches, 10,000 Cedar Waxwings and 30,000 Americans Crows have been observed in recent years.
 An official counter from the Holiday Beach Migration Observatory is present at the site each day from September 1 to November 30.
 For more information about the Observatory, call (519) 776-5209 (Essex Region Conservation Authority) or (519) 736-3772 (Holiday Beach).Jack Miner Bird Sanctuary.
 This world-famous refuge for Canada Geese is located three miles north of Kingsville on Division Road (County Road #29).
-The 300 acre Sanctuary contains a museum and nature centre which is open year-round from 8am to 5pm, Monday through Saturday.
+The 300 acre Sanctuary contains a museum and nature centre which is open year-round from 8am to 5pm, daily.
 Here one can view the spring and fall migratory flight of Canada Geese.
-During the spring and summer months, the large open fields provide opportunities to view Savannah Sparrows, Bobolinks, Eastern Meadowlarks and other songbirds.
+During the spring and summer months, the large open fields provide opportunities to view open meadow birds such as Savannah Sparrows, Bobolinks and Eastern Meadowlarks.

 Fish Point Nature Reserve - Has been described as a miniature Point Pelee in form and vegetation, providing an outstanding wide variety of migrants.